HaploExplore/HaploExplore_software_v1/README.md

 								  2. Settings
 								  3. File Sharing
 								  4. Add the directory path

+**Run the software without vusual interface** :
+	1. Download "*Program*" folder.
+	2. Run *executable.py* file or use the functions in your own program like in the *executable.py* file.
 __________________________________________________________________________________________________________________________________________________________________________________________________

 A version of HaploExplore exists without the application (program-only) and can be run directly from the terminal with the same functionalities as the application.